Debugging

 Overview

-When configuring the plugin, it's helpful to verify that your elements setting and rules are correctly working as expected.
-The debugging feature provides detailed traces about how the plugin analyzes your files and imports, including information such as:
+Use debugging to verify that your elements setting and policies work as expected.
+The debugging feature prints detailed traces about how the plugin analyzes your files and imports, including:

 - File paths being analyzed